 - Treating all learners equally with respect and dignity

-- Always putting the welfare of the participants first, before winning or achieving goals by encouraging a constructive environment where healthy competition, skill development, fun and achievement are promoted in equal measures
+- Always putting the welfare of the participants first, before winning or achieving goals by

-- Always working in an open environment (e.g. avoiding being alone with a child, and encouraging open communication with no secrets)
+- Always working in an open environment (e.g. avoiding being alone with a child, and encouraging

 - Building balanced relationships based on trust which enable participants to take part in the decision making process.